-Shaping Destiny is a multi-disciplinary public engagement project led by members of the Department of Physiology, Anatomy and Genetics (DPAG) and TORCH.
-We are bringing together the fields of molecular biology and the arts, to explore the concepts of ‘destiny’ and ‘embodiment’.
-The science side, led by Professor Shankar Srinivas of the Srinivas Group, wrestles with the concept of ‘determinism’ and how certain cells are destined to create the certain body parts to which they relate (for example, heart cells are destined to form a heart).
-However, there are limits to the role of genes – through the project, we will investigate how our external environments and social norms influence our destiny and embodiment.
-On the humanities side, Professor Wes Williams, Director of TORCH, is exploring the idea of the human ‘norm’.
-Wes will delve into the perception of human differences through history.
+Shaping Destiny was a multi-disciplinary public engagement project led by members of the Department of Physiology, Anatomy and Genetics (DPAG) and TORCH.
+We brought together the fields of molecular biology and the arts, to explore the concepts of ‘destiny’ and ‘embodiment’.
+The science side, led by Professor Shankar Srinivas of the Srinivas Group, wrestled with the concept of ‘determinism’ and how certain cells are destined to create the certain body parts to which they relate (for example, heart cells are destined to form a heart).
+However, there are limits to the role of genes – during the project, we investigated how our external environments and social norms influence our destiny and embodiment.
+On the humanities side, Professor Wes Williams, Director of TORCH, explored the idea of the human ‘norm’.
+Wes delved into the perception of human differences through history.
 In the past, society explained congenital defects to be the work of devilish or divine intervention, or by the actions or thoughts of the mother during pregnancy.
-Dr Tomoko Watanabe, a scientist in the Srinivas group, is the project lead, coordinating the activities with the academic and non-academic project partners.
+Dr Tomoko Watanabe, a scientist in the Srinivas group, was the project lead, coordinating the activities with the academic and non-academic project partners.

-Shaping Destiny will work alongside external partners and community groups to explore these concepts via dance, theatre, and virtual reality.
-We will provide a cross-departmental study into embodiment and destiny which will provide us with an understanding of the link between the biological formation of organs and tissues and the development of human beings through social norms.
+Shaping Destiny worked alongside external partners and community groups to explore these concepts via dance, theatre, and virtual reality.
+We explored a cross-departmental study into embodiment and destiny which provided us with an understanding of the link between the biological formation of organs and tissues and the development of human beings through social norms.

-Shaping Destiny is working with the following external partners in the project:
+Shaping Destiny worked with the following external partners in the project:

 Sophie Stanley | Parasol Project, Oxford

 Alexander Whitley | Alexander Whitley Dance Company, London

 Lizzy McBain and Emma Webb | Oxford People's Theatre